Race Pages: What are the differences between head gasket materials, and how do you

 that need them?

-SCE; As I mentioned above, our Self Sealing TITAN copper head gasket requires no goo, it has precision seals tightly bonded to both sides of the gasket around each coolant and oil passage.
-The seals are staggered top & bottom rather than stacked allowing the soft copper to conform around the seal as the head is torqued forming a containment trough which locks it in place somewhat like an o-ring groove.
+SCE: As I mentioned above, our Self Sealing TITAN and ICS Titan copper head gaskets require no goo, they have precision seals tightly bonded to both sides of the gasket around each coolant and oil passage.
+The seals are staggered top & bottom rather than stacked, allowing the soft copper to conform around the seal as the head is torqued forming a containment trough which locks it in place somewhat like an o-ring groove.
 This patented design allows the gasket to have metal to metal contact at the o-ring which is critical to sealing the combustion pressures associated with racing.

-Conventional copper head gaskets require additional sealant when the engine in question is running coolant.
-Many people use silicone however there are pitfalls to be avoided when doing so.
-You don't want the head “riding” on a layer of cured silicone; it won't begin to seal combustion pressure.
-We recommend a light coat of anaerobic sealer (copper coat, Hylomar) that does not cure so it will push out of where it's not needed and stay where it needs to be.
+Conventional Pro Copper head gaskets require additional sealant when the engine in question is running coolant.
+Many people have used silicone however SCE does not recommend using silicone for cylinder head sealing.
+You don’t want the head “riding” on a layer of cured silicone; it won’t begin to seal combustion pressure.
+We recommend a light coat of anaerobic sealer designed for the purpose Copper Coat (SCE p/n G1612) or Aero-Grade Hylomar.
+These sealants remain pliable rather than curing so it will ‘flow’ out of where it’s not needed and stay where it needs to be.

-Paul, I could go on for pages & pages, I’m kind of a “gasket geek”.
-Hopefully this will help with your article, thanks again for the opportunity.
+SCE: Paul, I could go on for pages & pages, I’m kind of a “gasket geek.”
+Hopefully this will help with your article, thanks again for the opportunity –Ryan

 Associate Editor, ProMedia Publishing

 Head Gasket considerations when adding Nitrous Oxide to an engine.

 An item too often overlooked in planning for the addition of power enhancers such as Nitrous Oxide is the cylinder head gaskets that actually seal the resultant higher combustion pressure.
 SCE Gaskets offers three “stages” of performance head gaskets for use in Nitrous applications.